“There is none like unto the God of Jeshurun, who rideth upon the heaven in thy help, and in his excellency on the sky.” (Deuteronomy 33:26)

 Next, He is a God of grandeur.
-Here He rides across the sky and the heaven; elsewhere we are told that He “rideth upon the heaven of heavens” (Psalm 68:33).
+Here He rides across the sky and the heaven; elsewhere we are told that He “rideth upon the heavens of heavens” (Psalm 68:33).
 He walks (104:3) and flies (18:10) “upon the wings of the wind.”
-“The LORD hath His way in the whirlwind and in the storm, and the clouds are the dust of His feet” (Nahum 1:3).
+“The LORD hath his way in the whirlwind and in the storm, and the clouds are the dust of his feet” (Nahum 1:3).

 Finally, God is eternal.
 The “eternal God” with “everlasting arms” (Deuteronomy 33:27) assures us of eternal victory.
 “I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death” (Revelation 1:18).

 Such was Moses’ God and the God whom we serve today— the One who showers us with incomparable blessings.
 Indeed, “who is like unto thee, O people saved by the LORD” (Deuteronomy 33:29) to have such a One as our God?
 JDM